 The cost of heating a home can be prohibitively expensive, sometimes amounting to as much as one thousand dollars.
 Some of this expense can be mitigated by regular tune-ups.
-Professional tune-ups generally run around one hundred dollars or more and should be preformed every few years in order to extend the life of the furnace.
-It is possible to do some yearly maintenance yourself and save on the cost of professional tune ups and repairs.
-Here are some furnace tune up tips.
+Professional tune-ups generally run around one hundred dollars or more and should be performed every few years in order to extend the life of the furnace.
+It is possible to do some yearly maintenance yourself and save on the cost of professional tune-ups and repairs.
+Here are some furnace tune-up tips.

 It is also a good idea to replace the furnace filter about every month during winter.

-A professional can preform a more thorough check with specialized equipment.
-They will check to make sure that the fuels is burning properly and that the venting ducts are well sealed.
+A professional can perform a more thorough check with specialized equipment.
+They will check to make sure that the fuels are burning properly and that the venting ducts are well sealed.
 They will also inspect the mechanical parts and the filter inside the heater.
 Then using, a special set of mirror a professional will check the blower.
 They make sure that there are no obstructions that might compromise the blower.
-Depending upon the furnace they might lubricate the blower motor.
+Depending upon the furnace, they might lubricate the blower motor.

 The burners are then removed, cleaned and inspected.
 Clean burners ensure safer burning.
-With the burners removed it is possible to visually inspect the inside of the furnace for “rust, holes, and separated seams.
-It is this step that truly differentiates a professional tune up and an amateur one.
-The pilot light and sensor is also cleaned.
+With the burners removed it is possible to visually inspect the inside of the furnace for rust, holes and separated seams.
+It is this step that truly differentiates a professional tune-up and an amateur one.
+The pilot light and sensor are also cleaned.

 A furnace produces carbon monoxide gas through combustion.
 Under normal circumstances this gas is exhausted out of the home, however, a furnace that is out of tune can leave this gas inside your home.
 This is why it’s a good idea to inspect the furnace every year and have a professional inspection done every few years.
 It would also be wise to acquire a carbon monoxide detector for your furnace room.